🧡 Skip to main content🔍 Skip to search

 Introduction

-While relieving from manually performing repetitive tasks and solving multiple problems, automation can pose a challenge of its own.
-Automated tasks are typically performed according to predefined scenarios and imply little supervision.
+While relieving users from manually performing repetitive tasks and solving multiple problems, automation can pose a challenge of its own.
+Automated tasks are typically performed according to predefined scenarios and imply little or no supervision.

-However, user's ability to retrieve information on the past automatic events can prove crucial in getting the picture together.
+However, the user's ability to retrieve information on the past automatic events can prove crucial in understanding the complete picture.
 Even more so in cases of unexpected outcomes that produce errors and warnings.

 Key features